 Photo scanning services

 A faster and easier option to scan photos is to use an iPhone or iPad and a photo scanner app.
-The apps we will discuss here are: Pic Scanner, Pic Scanner Gold and Photo Scanner Premium.
+The apps we will discuss here are: Pic Scanner and Pic Scanner Gold.

 Pic Scanner is a simple yet powerful app.
 It is ideal for quickly scanning photos, especially if you have an older model iPhone or iPad.
 The app lets you scan and auto-crop multiple photos at a time, perform basic edits, create albums and add captions for in-app viewing.
 It also lets you freely share and save photos to Photos app, Facebook, Instagram, Dropbox etc. Pic Scanner costs US$1.99 for unlimited use [Website] [App Store link]